jyao1/openspdm/readme.md

 ### Run [UnitTest](https://github.com/jyao1/openspdm/tree/master/UnitTest)

    The UnitTest output is at openspdm/Build/\<TARGET>_\<TOOLCHAIN>/\<ARCH>.
-   Open one command prompt at output dir to run TestSpdmRequester* and TestSpdmResponder*.
+   Open one command prompt at output dir to run TestSpdmRequester and TestSpdmResponder.

    You may see something like: